 To make this data meaningful, we’re comparing apples to apples.
 Or in this case, beachfront to beachfront… historic quarter to historic quarter… 100-square-meter two-bed unit to 100-square-meter two-bed unit.

-Finally, before we delve in, note that each of these overseas retirement alternatives has a thriving expat community in place.
+Finally, each of these overseas retirement alternatives has a thriving expat community in place.
 Expats we know living in these areas often tell us that they have full social calendars—with more engagements than they ever had back home.
-The biggest complaint I hear is that they didn’t move sooner.
+The biggest complaint we hear is that they didn’t move sooner.

 Texas vs. Colombia